margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for new life
 * Grateful for the history of gun usage in America to shine a light on guns
 * Grateful for the construction work
+* Grateful for the native world in VA, TN, and across the US in the West
+* Grateful for the nature mixed with engineering

 <br>